x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/pbx-and-ip-pbx-configurations-exchange-2013-help.md

 Different types or categories of telephone systems found in businesses and organizations include a circuit-based network, an IP-based network, or both.
 Each type of telephone system has distinct advantages and disadvantages you need to consider when planning and implementing a telephony system.

-  - **Centrex:** Centrex is a type of telephone service that telephone companies lease to businesses and organizations.
+- **Centrex**: Centrex is a type of telephone service that telephone companies lease to businesses and organizations.
 A traditional Centrex telephone system eliminates the need for a business or organization to purchase the telephony hardware used onsite to support the organization's telephone system.
 Typically, Centrex systems are used by small offices that rent Centrex services from a telephone company on a line-by-line and month-by-month basis.
 Centrex telephony systems are sometimes used by larger organizations, but are most frequently found in government, public, and private organizations.
 Centrex frequently uses analog telephone lines for the connections to a business or organization.
 But it can also use T1-circuits with a demultiplexer onsite to support analog and digital telephones or ISDN lines.

     In a Centrex-based telephony system, the telephone company's central office acts as the telephone exchange.
 It's designed specifically to support the needs of a given organization.
 The central telephone office routes the calls that originate from inside the company to the appropriate internal or external telephone number.
 Centrex uses the telephone company's central office exchange to route internal calls back to an extension.
 For example, with Centrex, the telephone exchange or telephone company's central office knows which extensions are internal.
 So an employee who's located within the organization's telephony network can dial another employee in the same telephony network or dial plan by using a four-digit extension number.
 When a call is dialed to the internal telephone extension number, it's forwarded to the telephone company's central office and then routed back to the extension number that initiated the call.